I Gave Up Shopping for 40 Days and This is What I Learned

 So, how did it go?

-My quarterly subscription boxes are something that I look forward to immensely.
-Anyone that has watched our unboxing videos knows how much I love trying our new styles and brands.
-The absence of unboxing videos on the blog has been noticed by several readers (don’t worry there will be some this month)!
+I look forward to my quarterly subscription boxes immensely.
+Anyone who has watched our unboxing videos knows how much I love trying our new styles and brands.
+The absence of unboxing videos on the blog has been noticed by several readers (don’t worry—there will be some this month)!

 I use Amazon.com more than I should for little things here and there that I can do without, and I’m blessed to never think twice about throwing a fancy lotion or bath salt into my cart.

-I knew that giving up shopping would make me grateful for the things I have, appreciate more the blessing of being able to get just about anything I want when I want it, and force me to look at the real reasons I make all these technically unnecessary purchases.
-Not to mention, I knew it would be a major exercise in self-control and honesty.
+I knew that giving up shopping would make me grateful for the things I have, help me appreciate the blessing of being able to get just about anything I want when I want it, and force me to look at the real reasons I make all these technically unnecessary purchases.
+Not to mention, it would be a major exercise in self-control and honesty.

 The first week was fine.
 I was filled with the holy feeling of self-denial that comes with making a choice to do something as equally good for you as it is painful.

-The second week I realized that I had run out of lotion.
+The second week, I realized that I had run out of lotion.
 I was faced with the choice of using all my travel-sized lotions or finishing up all those half-empty jars of face cream.
-You know the ones I’m talking about, the ones that get relegated to the back of the drawer when you find the newest latest and greatest must-have product.
-It felt good to not let those jars go to waste, and I swear my elbows are looking and feeling more amazing than ever before.
+You know, the ones I’m talking about, the ones that get relegated to the back of the drawer when you find the newest, latest, and most fantastic must-have product.
+It felt good not to let those jars go to waste, and I swear my elbows are looking and feeling more incredible than ever before.

-Then in the middle of week three, I broke my pop socket.
-You know, the popup thing on the back of your phone that you don’t really need but once you have one causes you to wonder “how did I ever live before?”
-No biggie right?
-Except it really bugged me that it was gone, it made taking pics for Instagram so much easier.
-And then I saw a cheap knock-off in the checkout line at Walmart and a little gruff voice in my head said I should buy it, no one would know…
+Then, in the middle of week three, I broke my pop socket.
+You know, the popup thing on the back of your phone that you don’t really need, but once you have one, it causes you to wonder, “How did I ever live before?”
+No biggie, right?
+Except it really bugged me that it was gone.
+It made taking pics for Instagram so much easier.
+Then I saw a cheap knock-off in the checkout line at Walmart, and a little gruff voice in my head said I should buy it; no one would know…

-We had two formal events to attend and I couldn’t buy anything new!
-My phone was dying a slow and painful death and I couldn’t replace it.
-I was feeling stressed and I really felt like a fun floral dress would boost my morale.
-I traveled to Denver for three days without kids and my hotel was walking distance away from some of THE BEST SHOPPING EVER!
-We attended a charity auction event and I couldn’t bid on anything.
-My favorite author released a new book, and I hadn’t pre-ordered it.
-My friends had their first trunk show for their new business and a baseball hat that read “not today Satan” was screaming my name…the irony was not lost on me.
+We had two formal events to attend, and I couldn’t buy anything new!
+My phone was dying a slow and painful death, and I couldn’t replace it.
+I was stressed and felt like a fun floral dress would boost my morale.
+I traveled to Denver for three days without kids, and my hotel was within walking distance from some of the best shopping destinations!
+We attended a charity auction, and I couldn’t bid on anything.
+My favorite author released a new book that I hadn’t pre-ordered.
+My friends had their first trunk show for their new business, and a baseball hat that read “Not today Satan” was screaming my name…the irony was not lost on me.

-As Lent drew to a close last week, it occurred to me that a sense of peace had come over me.
+As Lent drew to a close last week, I realized that a sense of peace had come over me.

 Yes, I was looking forward to purchasing a few new items, but overall I noticed that the stress-inducing feeling of “I want that but I can’t have it” was gone.